haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

     MEMCACHED_PORT=11211
     ```

-    Although you can configure the cache directly through environment variables, since Seafile Docker 12 uses Memcached by default, we recommend that you remove or modify the cache configuration in the following files to avoid ambiguity：
+    Although the configurations in environment have higher priority than the configurations in config files, we recommend that you remove or modify the cache configuration in the following files to avoid ambiguity:：

     - `seafile.conf`: remove the `[memcached]` section